 about the author

 Nan has always been a reader.
-When she took a break from her sales career to raise children, she decided to use all that new leisure time to start writing her own books.
-First picture books (terrible, as editors were quick to tell her), then middle-grade stories (ditto), and finally Young Adult.
-That was a better fit.
+When she took a break from her sales and teaching jobs to raise children, she decided to use all that new leisure time to write her own books.

-Her latest novel, Project Oasis (coming soon), is set in and around Pittsburgh.
+Her latest novel, working title Project Oasis (date TBD), is an adult suspense tale set in and around Pittsburgh.
 What will 25-year-old Frances Dorrian do when runaway Saudi bride Marya lands in her limo and demands help fleeing murderous relatives?
-Quite a lot, it turns out, and the two young women learn much about themselves and each other's cultures while eluding some very angry Saudi men who want them dead.
+Quite a lot, it turns out, and the two young women learn much about themselves and each other's cultures while eluding some very angry people who want them dead.

 Nan and her husband have two daughters and a son and live not far from Pittsburgh.
 None of her loved ones has ever felt neglected because of her writing.
 Just saying.